rism-digital/muscat-guidelines/default/en/help_tips.md

 #### 2. How can I change the order of {items in a collection, incipits, names, instruments, notes...}?

-It's quite simple: just click and drag!
-(Make sure you are clicking outside the white text field).
+It's quite simple: just click on the arrow and drag!
 Any repeatable field (designated by a **+** sign) can be organized this way.

 #### 3. How can I add special characters?